Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/E-Paper/Display Text.rst

 Next, download the Eink zip library, AmebaEink.zip, at `https://github.com/ambiot/ambpro2_arduino/tree/dev/Arduino_zip_libraries <https://github.com/ambiot/ambpro2_arduino/tree/dev/Arduino_zip_libraries>`_
-Then install the AmebaEink.zip by navigating to “Sketch” -> “Include Library” -> “Add .ZIP Library…”.
+Then install the AmebaEink.zip by navigating to "Sketch" -> "Include Library" -> "Add .ZIP Library…".

 Eink examples are categorised based on the size and modules of the e-Paper display.

 |image05|

-Open one of the “EinkDisplayText” examples.
-For example, “File” → “Examples” → “AmebaEink” → “EPD_2in9v2”-> “EinkDisplayText”:
+Open one of the "EinkDisplayText" examples.
+For example, "File" → "Examples" → "AmebaEink" → "EPD_2in9v2"-> "EinkDisplayText":

 |image06|